stealthtigers3164/FRC_3164_2014_Aerial_Assist/README.md

 Stealth Tigers FRC Team 3164 2014 C++ Code Repo

-[not yet tested] To import into windriver, download the entire project and open it in Windriver Workbench 3.3.
+To import into windriver:
+1) Open Windriver
+2) Download the project
+3) File > Import >  Existing Projects into Workspace
+4) Point Windriver at the FRC_3164_2014_Aerial_Assist folder you downloaded.

 Note to mantainers from Team 3164: